Ernie Irvan: 1990s success

 After sponsorship problems plagued Ulrich's team, Irvan left to race for Junie Donlavey, who had procured a sponsorship program with True Cure.
 True Cure failed to fulfill its financial obligations, and after three races, Irvan was told he could seek other opportunities.
 He moved over to Morgan-McClure Motorsports' (MMM) No. 4 Kodak-sponsored Oldsmobile, filling the vacancy left by Phil Parsons.
-After starting 30th in his first race for the new team (Atlanta in March), Irvan charged to the front and grabbed a third-place finish - the first Top 5 of his career.
+After starting 30th in his first race for the new team (Atlanta in March), Irvan charged to the front and grabbed a third-place finish, the first top-five of his career.
 The next race, at Darlington Raceway, he became involved in controversy after being involved in an accident that nearly killed Neil Bonnett.
 Irvan then won his first Winston Cup pole position, at Bristol, in the spring.
 He won his first Winston Cup race, in the Busch 500 at Bristol, on August 25.
-Ernie wrapped up the season with three poles, one victory, six Top 5’s, and 13 Top 10’s; he also won $535,280 and finished ninth in the final point standings.
+Ernie wrapped up the season with three poles, one victory, six top-fives, and thirteen top-tens; he also won $535,280 and finished ninth in the final point standings.

 In February 1991, Irvan drove the Morgan-McClure Chevrolet to victory in the Daytona 500, stock car racing's most prestigious and then most lucrative race.
 Four years earlier, Irvan watched the 500 on a borrowed black and white TV while washing cars, one of several jobs he worked to support both his family and his struggling career.
 Irvan's next victory came later in the season at Watkins Glen International Raceway.
 The race was marred by the death of popular veteran J. D. McDuffie.
 Irvan ended the year with two victories, three second-place and four fourth-place finishes among his eleven top-five and nineteen top-10 finishes in 29 starts.
 He finished the year fifth in Winston Cup driver standings and won $1,079,017.
 Irvan also picked up his first Busch Grand National Series win in the AC-Delco 200 at Rockingham.
 During this time, Irvan came under more controversy due to his aggressive driving style, earning him the nickname "Swervin' Irvan" by his fellow competitors.
 Irvan apologized to his fellow drivers in a televised speech at the driver's meeting before the 1991 Diehard 500 after speaking with Darrell Waltrip and Richard Petty about improving his image.

 Irvan's 1992 season was highlighted by three more victories - Sonoma in June; Daytona in July; and Talladega in July.
-He had three pole positions, nine Top 5’s, and 11 Top 10’s, $996,885 in winnings, and finished 11th in the final season points standing.
+He had three pole positions, nine top-fives, and eleven top-tens, $996,885 in winnings, and finished eleventh in the final season points standing.
 He scored a pair of Busch Grand National wins at Watkins Glen and Talladega.
 He suffered a broken collarbone in an accident during a Busch Series race in March at Atlanta and twelve finishes of 24th or worse including seven he did not finish.
 On November 21, 1992, he married Kim Baker.